Tol Avery

-Taliaferro Ware "Tol" Avery (August 28, 1915 – August 27, 1973) was an American film and television character actor with more than a hundred screen appearances between 1950 and 1974.
+Taliaferro Ware "Tol" Avery (August 28, 1915 – August 27, 1973) was an American film and television character actor who appeared in more than 100 separate works between 1950 and 1974.

 Biography

-Early in his career, Avery appeared as "Dennison" in an episode of the 1953–1954 ABC situation comedy, The Pride of the Family.
-He portrayed Lieutenant Steve King on The Thin Man.
+Early in his career, Avery portrayed Lieutenant Steve King on The Thin Man.

 Noted for his girth and cultured voice, Avery usually played sophisticated and articulate villains, including the featured nemesis in six out of seven episode appearances on the ABC/Warner Brothers western television series Maverick starring James Garner, Jack Kelly and Roger Moore between 1957 and 1962.
 The episodes were "According to Hoyle" with Garner and Diane Brewster, "Rope of Cards" with Garner, "Yellow River" with Kelly, "Maverick Springs" with Garner and Kelly as well as Kathleen Crowley, "Last Wire from Stop Gap" with Kelly and Moore (in which Avery does not play a villain), "Maverick at Law" with Kelly, and "Poker Face" with Kelly.
 In 1958, he appeared in the episode "Devil to Pay" of the ABC/WB series Sugarfoot.

 Avery was cast twice during this time in another ABC/WB western series, Colt .45, starring Wayde Preston.
 Avery played the role of Archer Belgrade in "Circle of Fear" (1958) and Barnes in "Queen of Dixie" (1959).
 In the latter episode, he was cast with Andy Clyde in the role of Captain Gibbs.
 In 1960, he was cast as Theodore and John Nichols, respectively, in the episodes "Key to the City" and "False Identity" of the ABC/WB crime drama, Bourbon Street Beat starring Andrew Duggan, Richard Long and Van Williams.
 He also guest starred on the CBS sitcom, Pete and Gladys with Harry Morgan and Cara Williams.